-- Classroom disturbance; misbehavior
+- 1. Classroom disturbance; misbehavior

 - 2. Cheating

 - 3. Forgery of notes, excuses, or school documents

 - 4. Tardiness to school/class

 - 5. Refusal to participate or to do assigned work

 - 6. Minor violation of school rules

 - 7. Improper language

-- 8. Public displays of affection

-- 9. Any conduct prejudicial to good order or discipline
+- 8. Any conduct prejudicial to good order or discipline

+- 9. Public displays of affection

+- 10. Wearing while on the grounds of a public school during the regular school day, clothing that exposes underwear or body parts in an indecent manner that disrupts the learning environment.